stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 consumer.accept(message);
 ```

-We also add a custom `toString` implementation to the `Message` record to build a human-readable representation of a diagnostics report:
+A custom `toString` implementation is added to the `Message` record to build a human-readable representation of a diagnostics report:

 ```java
 public String toString() {